 Twitter for Chinese restaurants

 Twitter is another useful platform upon which to share great content.
 It’s a fast-paced platform and the shelf-life of most tweets is only a few minutes so it can be difficult to be seen through all the other updates.
 But here’s the good news:

 Twitter is not just a content platform; it is most powerful as an interaction tool.
 This means we can find individuals who have signalled they are in your target audience based on what they’re posting on Twitter.
 If you’re thinking “this is really powerful stuff” – you’re absolutely right.

 Check out our page on conversation drivers to gain a better understanding of how we might use Twitter to find your audience.

 As the owner or manager of a Chinese restaurant, you’ll know exactly how important your TripAdvisor rating is.
 There are a number of tactics you can use to improve your ranking and effective community management can make thousands of pounds worth of difference in your sales.
 With so many consumers turning to TripAdvisor to make their judgment on which restaurant to visit that night, that weekend or on their visit to your city, it is imperative you accrue good reviews.

 Being able to respond appropriately to comments, queries, and complaints over social media is also very important for restaurants.
 It is this community management that often requires specialist social media management experience.
-Have a look at what happened when this well-know Chinese restaurant responded to a complaint the wrong way!

 We’ve been lucky enough to look after a whole host of restaurants including a group of Cantonese restaurants whose social media we continue to manage.
 If you’re looking for a team to look after your Chinese restaurant’s social media then get in touch.
 If you’d like to manage it yourself but would like some training, we can help you get the most out of your time.
 Use the contact page here and we look forward to hearing from you.